 Our community is as strong and healthy as it is, at least in some small part, because of the quality and availability of care offered locally by Knox Community Hospital.
-The Ariel Foundation has provided significant grant support to The Foundation for Knox Community Hospital toward development of a new Family Care Center that will house a birthing center, orthopedics, cardiology, women’s health, family medicine and pediatrics.
+The Ariel Foundation has provided significant grant support to The Foundation for Knox Community Hospital toward development of a new Family Care Center, completed in early 2020, that houses a birthing center, orthopedics, cardiology, women’s health, family medicine and pediatrics.
 This special project will enable Knox Community Hospital to continue to serve the needs of the community for years to come, while addressing many of the highest priority needs identified in regular community health needs assessments.

 In recognition of the necessity for parent education and support in reducing childhood trauma and creating positive home environments that nurture all children in Mount Vernon and Knox County, The Ariel Foundation has provided long-term grant support in launching the Knox County Parent Support Initiative.
 Within this county-wide initiative, is the Triple P–Positive Parenting Program, a multilevel system or suite of parenting and family support strategies for families with children from ages 1-12, with extensions to families with teenagers ages 13-16.
 Triple P is designed to prevent social, emotional, behavioral, and developmental problems in children by enhancing their parents’ knowledge, skills, and confidence.
 Professionals and paraprofessionals in the community are trained and accredited to provide specific Triple P strategies; these trainers can continue to provide Triple P indefinitely once they are accredited.
 Triple P has five intervention levels of increasing intensity to meet each family’s needs.